Continuing Education Activity

-Explain the importance of collaboration amongst the interprofessional team to enhance the delivery of care by ensuring that patients receive education regarding the importance of medication adherence and undergo routine monitoring while taking interferon.
+- Explain the importance of collaboration amongst the interprofessional team to enhance care delivery by ensuring that patients receive education regarding the importance of medication adherence and undergo routine monitoring while taking interferon.

 Mechanism of Action

-Interferons (IFNs) are proteins that belong to the group of signaling molecules known as cytokines that are involved in the upregulation of the immune response.
+Interferons (IFNs) are proteins that belong to the group of signaling molecules known as cytokines involved in the upregulation of the immune response.
 Interferons are particularly important in fighting viral infections but also play a vital role in tumor suppression, upregulation of MHC Class 1 and 2, signal transduction, and activation of immune cells, including natural killer cells and macrophages.
-Interferons can broadly classify into three main subtypes, namely interferon alpha, beta, and gamma, with interferon-alpha and beta belonging to the Type 1 interferon subclass and interferon-gamma belonging to the Type 2 subclass.
+Interferons can broadly be classified into three main subtypes, interferon-alpha, beta, and gamma, with interferon-alpha and beta belonging to the Type 1 interferon subclass and interferon-gamma belonging to the Type 2 subclass.
 More recently, there has been the discovery of a third subclass of interferons, namely Type 3, which includes interferon lambda.

 In addition to the antiviral properties of interferons, they also exhibit antiproliferative properties.
 Researchers suspect that these antiproliferative properties of interferons are due to the actions of STAT1 and PKR, the induction of CDK inhibitors, and the decrease of cyclin D and cdc25A.
 Interferons are also known to act in conjunction with dsRNA, TNF, and LPS to promote apoptosis.